Arsenal have become also-rans and don't have a plan to get back on track, says Paul Merson

 In what has been an extremely difficult season for Mikel Arteta and his side, the Gunners sit 10th and are struggling to secure European football for next season, unless they can win the Europa League.

-Ahead of Arsenal crucial quarter-final first leg tie against Slavia Prague on Thursday, former Arsenal star Merson spoke to Sky Sports, giving his verdict on the Liverpool defeat, Mikel Arteta's future, Pierre-Emerick Aubameyang's struggles and huge rebuild job his old club still face...
+Ahead of Arsenal's crucial quarter-final first-leg tie against Slavia Prague on Thursday, former Arsenal star Merson spoke to Sky Sports, giving his verdict on the Liverpool defeat, Mikel Arteta's future, Pierre-Emerick Aubameyang's struggles, and the huge rebuild job his old club still face...

 How to follow Arsenal vs Slavia Prague